AreyanR/ML-Ecosystem/README.md

 - Penalized for hitting a wall.
 - Penalized for starving.

 ## Learning Process
 The agents in this simulation learn through reinforcement learning, a process where they interact with their environment, make decisions, and receive rewards or penalties based on their actions.
 Over time, these interactions help the agents improve their behavior as their neural networks are updated with each experience.

 ## Discoveries During Simulation
 I ran a 1,000,000-step training session and found some pretty interesting things along the way.
 Check out the clips from each step [here](https://drive.google.com/file/d/1tRmuYEN2a70zLzCFZwxRI4D_R0hqJYjp/view?usp=drive_link).

 ### Step 250,000
 **Prey (Deer)**
-- The deer has learned to seek out the blue pellets.
+- The deer has hesitantly learned to seek out the blue pellets.
 - Once the deer spots a pellet, it reliably goes for it.

 **Predator (Tiger)**